renpy/renpy/sphinx/source/config.rst

     If not None, this should be a string giving the default language that the game is translated into by the translation framework.

+.. var:: config.lint_character_statistics = True

+    If true, and :var:`config.developer` is true, the lint report will include statistics about the number of dialogue blocks spoken for each character.
+    The chanracter statistics are disabled when the game is packaged, to prevent spoilers.

 .. var:: config.load_failed_label = None

     If a string, this is a label that is jumped to when a load fails because